2024-25 RFP for Short-Term Study Abroad Programs

 - Programs with the potential for sustainability beyond the pilot phase will receive special consideration.

-- Faculty who are funded are expected to participate in select Reves Center events during and following the funding period, in order to share information about and help promote the program.
+- Faculty who are funded are expected to participate in select Global Education Office and Reves Center events during and following the funding period, in order to share information about and help promote the program.

 - Faculty directors of these programs are also expected to provide a written summary of 800-1,000 words about the program, which will be used in W&M communications to promote the international dimensions of the university.

-Please contact Sylvia Mitterndorfer, director of global education, (firstname.lastname@example.org or 757-221-3595) with questions or to discuss possible study abroad program proposals.
+, director of the Global Education Office, (757-221-3595) with questions or to discuss possible study abroad program proposals.

 To preview questions on the application: https://www.wm.edu/offices/revescenter/geo/documents/rfp-call-for-proposals.pdf